aicis/fresco/doc/source/install.rst

   mvn install

 This will download the FRESCO source code and dependencies, compile all the FRESCO modules, and run the test suite.
-On a successful build Maven should install the FRESCO modules on your system and a FRESCO JAR files can now be found in the ``./target`` directory of the corresponding module, as well as in your local Maven repository.
+On a successful build Maven should install the FRESCO modules on your system and a JAR file can now be found in the ``./target`` directory of each corresponding module, as well as in your local Maven repository.
 Note, that the test suite executed on ``mvn install`` can take several minutes.
 To skip the tests and only run the build, use ``mvn install -DskipTests``.